 1. Prepare Your Work Area

-A part of preparing your work area is preparing yourself too.
-Put on a breathing mask so you don’t inhale spray paint and put on a pair of gloves so you don’t leave fingerprints on the glass.
-When you are done prepping, you should…
+You must prep yourself too.
+Put on a breathing mask and a pair of gloves so you don’t leave fingerprints on the glass.

 2. Clean The Glass